-The ABMI will not survey private or leased land until permission has been granted by the landholder, and keeps exact site locations strictly confidential.
+The ABMI will not survey private or leased land until permission has been granted by the landholder.
+Exact site locations will never be released without landholder permission.

 How the ABMI Obtains Access to Land